Mehedih178/Mehedih178/readme.md

 ---

 ## 👋 About Me

-I’m **Mehedi Hassan**, a Computer Science student at the **University at Buffalo** with a strong foundation in **IT support, system administration, and cybersecurity**.
-My experience spans:
+I’m **Mehedi Hassan**, a **Computer Science student at the University at Buffalo** and a **Server Systems Analyst Intern at National Fuel**.
+I have a strong foundation in **IT support, systems administration, and cybersecurity**, with hands-on experience in both enterprise and lab environments.

+### 💼 Experience & Background
+- **Server Systems Analyst Intern @ National Fuel** — monitoring infrastructure performance, managing system uptime, and assisting in Windows and Linux server operations.
-- 🎓 Academic coursework in **Data Structures, Systems, Software Engineering, and Cybersecurity**
+- **Academic coursework:** Data Structures, Systems Programming, Software Engineering, and Cybersecurity.
-- 🔧 Hands-on IT work (**CVS Shift Supervisor troubleshooting POS/printers**, **ULimo backend systems**, etc.)
+- **Previous IT roles:** retail technology operations (**CVS**) and backend systems support (**ULimo**).
-- ✅ **CompTIA A+ Certified** (Core 1: ✅, Core 2 in progress)
+- **Certifications:** ✅ CompTIA A+ Certified (Core 1: ✅ | Core 2: in progress).
-- 🛡️ Building labs in **Kali Linux, Wireshark, and VMware** to sharpen cybersecurity and networking skills
+- **Labs & Tools:** Kali Linux, Wireshark, VMware, and Proxmox — practicing threat detection, network analysis, and virtualization management.

+### 🚀 Passion & Goals
-I’m passionate about **threat detection, system hardening, and automation** — and I use GitHub to share projects, experiments, and notes from my cybersecurity journey.
+I’m passionate about **system reliability, infrastructure security, and automation**, and I use GitHub to showcase my **projects, experiments, and documentation** from my cybersecurity and systems journey.

 ---